datopian/ssen-content/data-stories/README.md

 That’s where our Data Surgeries came in.
 We decided to hold these events to conduct ‘deep dives’ into the data assets we have put on the portal.
 This means we can help boost the knowledge and confidence of people who are keen to use our data, while also learning more about how it’s being employed.
 ![ssen-dots](https://github.com/user-attachments/assets/5d3fc03f-1663-437b-bae2-a93a12981120)

+## Smart Meter Data Surgery
-The first surgery we held focused specifically on smart meter data, and sought to explain:
+### The first surgery we held focused specifically on smart meter data, and sought to explain:

   •	What a smart meter can do